Local Government Outcomes Framework Explained for Suppliers

 Economic prosperity and child poverty

 The framework marks economic prosperity and child poverty as "contextual" outcomes.
 Councils influence both but do not control them.
 A recession or benefit changes can shift the metrics regardless of local action.
 The framework acknowledges this distinction rather than holding councils accountable for factors beyond their control.
+That said, councils still commission services around skills, employment support, business growth, broadband connectivity, and anti-poverty programmes — contextual does not mean inactive.

 How local government outcomes are measured

 The framework translates broad government priorities into measurable local delivery.
 Child poverty, health inequalities, and the housing crisis all feature prominently in ministerial speeches.
-The LGOF creates a mechanism for tracking whether local action is making a difference.
+The LOF creates a mechanism for tracking whether local action is making a difference.

 Cross-departmental alignment represents a significant shift.
 Previously, the Department for Education cared about schools, DHSC cared about social care, and DLUHC cared about housing.
-The LGOF creates shared ownership of outcomes that span departmental boundaries.
+The LOF creates shared ownership of outcomes that span departmental boundaries.

 What the Local Government Outcomes Framework means for suppliers

-Where to find official LGOF documentation
+Where to find official LOF documentation

 GOV.UK publication page hosts the primary framework document, the metrics annexes, and the principles for use.
 This is the authoritative source for what the framework contains and how government intends it to operate.